kaburia/camera-trap/README.md

 # Camera-trap
-From Edge to Cloud.
-A camera trap system.
+From Edge to Cloud: A camera trap system.

 This repository contains the code and design for our camera trap system.
 ### Our System